What Can I expect in a lesson?

 The range of skills or activities which people come to the Alexander technique to develop include all the performing arts, public speaking and a wide range of sports.

 As each case is individual, there is no definite answer to this question.

 Traditionally, thirty lessons are recommended.
 Often, one to five lessons will allow symptoms to be greatly reduced as students begin to have the awareness to change dysfunctional habits.
 However, it is important to continue with lessons in order to reinforce a change of movement habits, to ensure new habits do not cause more problems, and to provide you with some capacity to assess your own behaviour.

 In the case of dealing with chronic lower back pain, we do have a definitive scientific answer to the question for a large and well-designed study which was published in the British Medical Journal in 2008.
 The best results in terms of long term pain reduction and improved functioning came from a course of 24 Alexander technique lessons.
 A course of only 6 Alexander technique lessons was 70% as effective as 24.
 This would be consistent with my experience as an Alexander technique teacher.
 My ideal schedule of lessons in order to really imprint the neurological changes which underlie permanent changes in patterns of posture, movement and tension would be initially five lessons a week for three weeks and then tapering off the frequency of the lessons.

 As with learning any new skill, it is useful to have the first lessons close together.

 How much do lessons cost?

-First lesson and assessment - one hour $110
+First Lesson & Assessment - one hour $110

-Subsequent one hour lessons $130 for lessons after 5pm ($110 for lessons prior to then)
+Subsequent one hour lesson - $130 for lessons after 5 pm